argoproj/argo-rollouts/docs/features/canary/plugins.md

 ### Returning errors

-The plugin can return an error for unhandled operation.
+The plugin can return an error for unhandled operations.
 In that case, the rollout will handle that error and apply a backoff mechanism to retry the execution of the plugin until it returns `Successful` or `Failed` phase.
 When an error happens, the
 `Status` returned by the plugin is not persisted, allowing it to retry later on the last known valid status.

-The controller will keep retrying until it succeeds or the rollout is aborted.
+The controller will keep retrying until it succeeds, or the rollout is aborted.

 ## List of Available Plugins (alphabetical order)